lautaroeberle/Polichess/README.md

 # ♟ PoliChess

-**PoliChess** is a web platform designed to help educational institutions organize chess tournaments and manage player participation easily.
+**PoliChess** is a web platform originally developed for my high school to manage chess tournaments and student participation efficiently.
+While it was tailored to meet the needs of my school, PoliChess can also be used by other institutions that wish to organize and manage their own chess competitions.
 Built with Angular and Node.js, this system allows administrators to create news, register tournaments, and view student sign-ups.
 Students (players) can register, log in, and enroll in tournaments through a clean and intuitive interface.

 ---